nithinraj04/NITC-eXpOS/README.md

 ## Some useful tools
 - [Helper](https://github.com/nithinraj04/OSlab-helper) - Scripts to run XSM, SPL compiler and eXpL compiler globally in your system.
 Also contains configuration for setting up syntax highlighting for spl and expl files in neovim.

+## A bug that I identified

+Click [here](https://groups.google.com/g/xos-users/c/EntErSPgvAI/m/ppHDxiCfAAAJ) to know about the bug.
+One potential fix for the second bug that doesn't require a lot of changes in current implementation is to keep a **wait counter**.
+Basically have a counter entry in inode table, which keeps track of the number of processes waiting for the particular inode.
+Use an inode for file creation only if the counter is zero.
+This gives the waiting processes enough time to realize that the file has been deleted.